Generation of renormalized quadratic coefficient in Landau theory: Implications for specific-heat jump calculations in high-temperature superconductors: Renormalized specific-heat jump calculations

+Thermal fluctuations can alter the sharp jump, often resulting in a rounded discontinuity.
+At the transition temperature in certain high-$T_{c}$ superconductors, the behavior of the SHJ varies, ranging from complete disappearance \cite{Tanaka, WLoram} to exponential growth \cite{roger}, as well as exhibiting scaling behavior described by $\Delta{C_p} = AT^n_{c}$, where $A$ is a constant and $n$ is the scaling exponent.
+For $n = 3$, this scaling reflects the thermodynamic properties of systems with strong critical quantum interactions, where the electrons responsible for superconductivity contribute a $T^3$ term to the specific heat.
+The gradual increase in $\Delta{C_p}$ at $T_{c}$ arises because the superconducting gap opens exponentially rapidly \cite{Zaanen, Prozorov}.
+In electron-doped compounds, particularly within the $Ba(Fe_{1 - x}Tm_x)_2As_2$ family with $Tm = Co, Ni$, the case of $n = 2$ corresponds to the ideal Bud'ko, Ni, and Canfield (BNC) scaling \cite{Bang}, which is limited to a narrow range of $T_{c}$ variation \cite{Grinenko, Stewart}.
+According to the theories of Landau and BCS, $\Delta{C_p} = \gamma_0T_{c}$, indicating a scaling exponent $n$ = 1.

+Eq.
+(10) is intended to characterize various forms of specific-heat jump behavior, particularly during the superconducting transition and, in some cases, during general phase transitions.
+This equation incorporates dimensional scaling theory as applied to strongly coupled or unconventional superconductors.
+Several practical cases can be demonstrated using the expressions for the renormalized quadratic coefficient provided in Eq.
+(6).

-Eq.(11) shows that in three-dimensional systems, there are two solutions for the quadratic coefficient.
-The first solution leads to an exponential enhancement of the SHJ as the scaled fluctuation-correction term $\varepsilon$ increases.
-Calculations using the second solution result in the absence of a SHJ at $T_{c_0}$.
-This zero jump is physically explained by the presence of a partial gap (pseudogap) in the electronic density of states at the Fermi level.
-This notable feature, characteristic of underdoped cuprates, can be attributed to various factors, including (i) impurities that broaden the superconducting transition and affect the SHJ, resulting in competition between pseudogap and impurity effects. \cite{53}, (ii) strong electron-phonon coupling \cite{54} or (iii) anisotropic superconductivity particularly observed in underdoped cuprates, where the superconducting gap might be anisotropic, leading to a complex specific-heat response.
-The antagonism between $r_0(T - T_{c_0})$ and the second solution of $\Sigma(d, T )$ lead to the loss of a large portion of the entropy at the transition temperature through a crossover of types of OPs.
+As essential contribution, Eq.
+(14) defines the ratio of renormalized to standard specific heat jumps as a function of the scaled fluctuation correction term $\varepsilon$ for both two- and three-dimensional systems.
+The corresponding behaviors are depicted in Figs 2 and 3.
+Fig. 2 shows that, the renormalized specific-heat jump in 2D systems increases linearly relative to the standard value as fluctuation effects intensify.
+Eq.
+(5) demonstrates that, in 3D systems, two distinct solutions exist for the quadratic coefficient.
+The first solution produces a quasi-exponential increase in the SHJ as the scaled fluctuation-correction term $\varepsilon$ increases, as shown in Fig. 3.
+A small increase in $\varepsilon$ in this particular case leads to the divergence of specific heat at the critical point, rather than a discontinuous jump.
+In contrast, calculations based on the second solution yield no SHJ at $T_{c_0}$.
+This absence of a jump is physically attributed to the presence of a partial gap (pseudogap) in the electronic density of states at the Fermi level.
+This phenomenon, which is characteristic of underdoped cuprates, may result from several factors: (i) impurities that broaden the superconducting transition and influence the SHJ, leading to competition between pseudogap and impurity effects \cite{Dzhumanov}; (ii) strong electron-phonon coupling \cite{YWang}; or (iii) anisotropic superconductivity, particularly in underdoped cuprates, where the superconducting gap is anisotropic and produces a complex specific-heat response.